 Protecting the community

-The report also says that closing the township will cut off a major supply route for drugs and alcohol into the APY Lands.
-This will have a range of positive social and economic impacts, improving the health and wellbeing of Anangu.
+Termination of the Mintabie Township Lease will have a range of positive social and economic impacts for APY, including improving the health and wellbeing of Anangu.

 Local training and employment